I spent a year going from zero SEO to significant inbound leads and a bushel of first-page results, here’s what I learned.

 Go to the source and make sure you’ve read about SEO from Google.

-Also, despite disagreement about the quality of many SEO gurus, there’s more or less unanimous kudos for Brian Dean at Backlinko.
-His articles What is SEO, and Why Should I Care? and The Definitive Guide to Keyword Research are great places to start.
-And in 2019 he released his SEO Marketing Hub—a great free resource to brush up on core SEO topics.@cmo_zen recommends digital marketers spend some time getting familiar with @backlinko’s SEO Marketing Hub https://backlinko.com/hub/seo #marketing #SEO Click To Tweet
+Still looking for reading material?
+Check out his SEO Marketing Hub—a great free resource to brush up on core SEO topics.@cmo_zen recommends digital marketers spend some time getting familiar with @backlinko’s SEO Marketing Hub https://backlinko.com/hub/seo #marketing #SEO Click To Tweet

-That’s all we needed to start getting consistent, page one SERP results for our relevant keyword phrases.
+And that’s all we needed to start getting consistent, page one results for our relevant keyword phrases.

 Like what you’re reading?
 Subscribe to get more Micro Marketing Meditations.